-The 8520 Digital Video Noise Reducer (DNR) is an optional sub module that can be added to the 8400 Video Processing Frame Synchronizer.
-The noise reduction process is downstream of the 8400 Proc Amp controls.
-It only adds 4 microseconds to the throughput delay of the 8400, so it does not introduce problems with system timing.
+The 8520 Digital Video Noise Reducer (DNR) is an optional sub module that can be added to the 8500 Video Processing Frame Synchronizer.
+The noise reduction process is downstream of the 8500 Proc Amp controls.
+The 8520 DNR can be used with any 8500 video input source.
+It only adds 4 microseconds to the throughput delay of the 8500, so it does not introduce problems with system timing.
 The 8520 DNR is motion and scene adaptive.
 It removes unwanted noise and artifacts, making it perfect for MPEG compression preprocessing and satellite or ENG feeds.

 Several forms of noise reduction are employed to ensure the best possible performance.
 Recursive Temporal Noise filtering includes Simple Recursive, Motion Adaptive and Motion Adaptive with Impulse filter.
 Controls are provided for maximum signal to noise improvement and for noise threshold.
-They can be set manually or run in automatic mode.
+These can be set manually or run in automatic mode.

-Because the 8400 is an Avenue module, every function and parameter can be controlled from an Avenue Touch Screen, Express Control Panel, or the Avenue PC Control Application.
-While it can be used to control any Avenue module, the Express Panel really shines when used with the 8400 Signal Acquisition system modules.
-With dedicated video,chroma, pedestal, and hue knobs, live shading is easy.
+Because the 8500 is an Avenue module, every function and parameter can be controlled from an Avenue Touch Screen, Express Control Panel, or the Avenue PC Control Application.
+While it can be used to control any Avenue module, the Express Panel really shines when used with the 8500 Signal Acquisition system modules.
+With dedicated video, chroma, pedestal, and hue knobs, live shading is easy.
 The continuous rotation velocity sensitive knobs are responsive and dependable.
 Audio levels for multiple groups are easily accessed as well.
 All other parameters, including timing and audio delay, are accessed through an intuitive menu interface.

-8400 module memory registers can be used to save the complete configuration of the module, making it easy to change instantly between different configurations.
+8500 module memory registers can be used to save the complete configuration of the module, making it easy to change instantly between different configurations.